dialeleven/php-google-sitemap/README.md

 The priority of this URL relative to other URLs on your site.
 Valid values range from 0.0 to 1.0.
 This value does not affect how your pages are compared to pages on other sites—it only lets the search engines know which pages you deem most important for the crawlers.

 The default priority of a page is 0.5.

+## Summary

+As you can see, the usage is pretty simple.

+1. Instantiate the class.
+2. A couple configuration methods.
+3. Set up your loop and iterate through your array or database records.
+4. Call addUrl() method until you're out of URLs to add.
+5. Wrap up by calling endXmlDoc() which will generate your sitemapindex TOC.
+6. Submit your sitemapindex XML file to Google.
+Done!

+This was rewritten from PHP 5.6 to 8 and greatly simplified from a class that did too much and was rather confusing to read and maintain even though it worked.
+It cut down the lines of code by about 200-300.
+Hope you find this class useful.

 ## Sample Scripts